 When constructing a model, there is no fixed order in which components need to be added.
 For instance, in the above example, addModel(mech) could be called near the end of the build() method rather than at the beginning.
 The only restriction is that when a component is added to the hierarchy, all other components that it refers to should already have been added to the hierarchy.
 For instance, an axial spring (Section 3.1) refers to two points.
 When it is added to the hierarchy, those two points should already be present in the hierarchy.

-would cause the strings "-foo" and "123" to be passed to the build() method of MyModel.
+would cause the strings "-size" and "50" to be passed to the build() method of MyModel.

 The demonstration models referred to in this guide belong to the package artisynth.demos.tutorial and are already visible to ArtiSynth.

-In most current ArtiSynth projects, classes are stored in a directory tree separate from the source code, with the top-level class directory named classes, located one level below the project root directory.
-A typical top-level class directory might be stored in a location like this:
+In most current ArtiSynth projects, classes are stored in a folder tree separate from the source code, with the top-level class folder named classes, located one level below the project root folder.
+A typical top-level class folder might be stored in a location like this:

 In the example shown in Section 1.5, the model was created in the package artisynth.models.experimental.
-Since Java classes are arranged in a directory structure that mirrors package names, with respect to the sample project directory shown above, the model class would be located in
+Since Java classes are arranged in a folder structure that mirrors package names, with respect to the sample project folder shown above, the model class would be located in

-At present there are three ways to make top-level class directories known to ArtiSynth:
+At present there are three ways to make top-level class folders known to ArtiSynth:

 If you are using the Eclipse IDE, then you can add the project in which are developing your model code to the launch configuration that you use to run ArtiSynth.
 Other IDEs will presumably provide similar functionality.